yannickm95/lokalise-to-default-messages/README.md

 This argument has no default value.

 ## Version information

+From version `3.0.0` onwards, lokalise to default messages requires Node 18 or higher.

 From version `2.0.0` onwards, lokalise to default messages requires Node 13 or higher and is an ESM only package.